Anita (1967 film): Music

 Composed by the musical duo Laxmikant Pyarelal, the songs of the film are penned by Raja Mehdi Ali Khan, Anand Bakshi and Arzoo Lucknavi.
 The music album also has two instrumentals, the title music track and the suspense theme track.

 Filming

-This is probably the only movie where a full song "Gore gore chand se mukh par" is played before the opening credits.
+This is one of first Hindi films where a full song "Gore Gore Chand Se Mukh Par" is played before the opening credits.

-Some of the scenes in the movie were shot in Nainital.

-The ashram and temple is Hanuman Garhi in Nainital, where the song "Tum bin jeevan kaise beeta" is shot.

-The final scene is shot at Mumbai'S Vihar Lake area.
-The popular 'Humpty Dumpty' cartoon structures can be seen.
+Some of the scenes in the film were shot in Nainital.
+The ashram and temple is Hanuman Garhi in Nainital, where the song "Tum Bin Jeevan Kaise Beeta" was shot.
+The final scene was shot at Mumbai's Vihar Lake area where the popular Humpty Dumpty structures can be seen.